instruqt/track-automatic-pipelines/README.md

-This repository is used in the Instruqt CI track called Automatic Pipelines.
+This repository is used in the following Instruqt CI tracks:
+- Automatic Pipelines.
+- Jenkins email
+- branches and merging